wighawag/purple-warlock/README.md

 you then need to ensure you have a subgraph already created on thegraph.com with that name: https://thegraph.com/explorer/dashboard

+Furthermore, you need to ensure the values in [web/application.json](web/application.json) are to your liking.
+Similar for the the web/public/preview.png image that is used for open graph metadata.
+The application.json is also where you setup the ens name if any.

 finally execute the following for staging :

 ```